 - In "Grannies Gone Wild", when Goldie decides to trick Rainbow Dash by pretending they're agreeing to a nap to ditch their chaperone, Apple Rose doesn't catch on at once and responds that she's not tired, until Granny Smith elbows her so she'd change her tune.

 - In The Problem Solverz episode "Badcat", the gang is in disguise to sneak into Bad Cat's casino.
 When they're allowed in, Roba keeps saying how he feels so loved and wanted, which causes Horace to shush him in order to stay incognito.

-- In the Young Justice episode "Schooled", Aqualad prompts Robin to stop laughing outright at Superboy's failure with a sharp elbow to the ribs.
+- In "Schooled", Aqualad prompts Robin to stop laughing outright at Superboy's failure with a sharp elbow to the ribs.
 One gets the feeling that it would have been a smack upside the head were Aqualad a less reserved person.

 - Artemis does this on several occasions to Kid Flash.